The Best Online Poker Sites for UK Players

 - Bink: A big win in a tournament.

-- Blind: A type of forced bet by specific players before the dealing begins and cards are seen.
-A two-blind structure of a small blind and a big bland is typically used.
+- Blind: A type of forced bet by specific players before the dealing begins, and the cards are seen.
+A two-blind structure of a small blind and a big blind is typically used.

 - Board: The community cards that are available in some games.
 Face-up cards that all players can use for their hands.